 Embraer New Aircraft Development & Innovation

-According to the latest Embraer news, the company to start working on its next aircraft models beginning in 2030.
+According to the latest Embraer news, the company plans to start working on its next aircraft models beginning in 2030.
 According to CEO Francisco Gomes Neto, the company will decide on future products around that time.
 Until then, the focus remains on improving and delivering the aircraft already in its lineup.

 In an interview with Folha de São Paulo, Gomes Neto addressed the talk about a possible new jet that could compete with Boeing’s 737 or Airbus’s A320.
 He explained that Embraer isn’t planning a larger plane right now.
 Instead, the company regularly studies different options for future development.